Third Party Call (2008)

 Emergency Performance Party at The Invisible Dog Art Center, Brooklyn

-At a party, the operator will casually chat with each person, obtain their phone numbers.
-Once all the phone numbers are assembled, the operator goes to another room.
+At a party, the operator will casually chat with each person and obtain their phone numbers.
+Once all the phone numbers are obtained, the operator goes to another room.

 Using the collected phone numbers, the operator calls people, one by one.
-He uses the receiver of his telephone as a microphone, and the speakers of 3 other telephones as the output of sound gathered from various sources on the telephone network.
+S/he uses that telephone as a microphone, and the speakers of three other telephones to output sounds gathered from various sources on the telephone network.
 The solo listener on the other end of the line will hear any combination of jingles, phone information, telephonic radio programs, telephone story lines, weather forecasts, and noise, mixed by the operator.

 Part 2 (variant a):

-If the listener remains on the phone for a certain length of time, they will suddenly be confronted with a voice.
+If the listener remains on the phone for a certain length of time, s/he will suddenly be confronted with a voice.
 The voice will be of another person who, having also been called, will engage in a conversation with the listener.
-The speaker will be in another time zone (country), and will be a reluctant participant--that is, s/he will not know about the piece.
+This second person will be in another time zone (country), and will be an ignorant participant who doesn't know about the performance.
 The solo listener may engage in conversation or not.
-If s/he does, s/he becomes a solo performer for the other people at the party.
+If s/he does, s/he turns into a solo performer for the other people at the party.

 Part 2 (variant b):

-The second speaker will be another person in the same party, so that two solo listeners/performers, in the same room, are connected momentarily through the operator.
+The second person will be another person in the same party, so that two solo listeners/performers, in the same room, are connected momentarily through the operator.

 The piece ends when all the people at the party are called.